Computer Hope

 Enter choice: [ 1 ]

-1. Create Primary DOS Partition - Choosing this option you will be prompted to use maximum space.
-If you specify yes, this will use up to 2 GB if creating FAT16 partitions, or up to 32 GB if using FAT32.
-If you choose no you will be able to specify how large you would like the partition to be.
-NOTE: you will need to create primary partitions before being able to create Extended or Logical DOS partitions.
+Choosing this option prompts for the maximum space to be used.
+If you choose yes, this uses up to 2 GB if creating FAT16 partitions, or up to 32 GB if using FAT32.
+If you choose no, specify how large you want the partition to be.

-2. Create Extended DOS Partition - If you are using FAT16 and have a 2 GB or higher hard drive or have only specified a small portion of the hard drive as the Primary partition, use this option to create the Extended DOS partition(s) (other drive assignments).
-The Extended DOS partition will be used to hold the Logical DOS drives; therefore, use the maximum space left on the hard drive.
+With FAT16 and a 2 GB or larger drive or when a drive has as the Primary partition, use this option.
+The extended DOS partition holds the Logical DOS drives; therefore, use the maximum space left on the hard drive.

-Example of what has been explained above:
+Example of what's explained above

-Bob has a six GB hard disk drive and wishes to divide the hard drive into three partitions, each using FAT 16.
+Bob has a six GB hard drive and wishes to divide the hard drive into three partitions, each using FAT 16.

-Step 4.
-Create two logical DOS drives, each being 2 GB.
+4. Create two logical DOS drives, each being 2 GB.

-Step 5.
-Reboot the computer and format each of the drives to allow them to be accessible.
+5. Reboot the computer and format each of the drives to allow them to be accessible.

 Assuming Bob only had one hard drive, doing the above Bob would have: